 - Offer webinars: Businesses can create and host their own webinars for customers and prospective customers, which typically requires users to sign up in advance with their name and contact information.

 Every business will approach lead generation and contact list building differently depending on their unique offerings, market, audience, and goals.
 Businesses should consider who their target audience is, where they are, and what is of interest or value to them when choosing strategies to collect contact information.
-You should also check out our guide to building an email list.

 2. Determine Your Marketing Goal